Pelikan Fountain Pens - My Secret Passion - Pen Boutique Ltd

 All of these pens are breathtaking in person and I especially love how the look of the barrels changes depending on lighting.
 You really have to experience it in person to get the full effect, but here are some photos to give you an idea of their beauty.

-Golden Beryl and Moonstone are both available as beautiful sets with matching Pelikan Edelstein ink, and the sets are an amazing value, especially the Moonstone set, which we have on sale while supplies last.
+Golden Beryl and Moonstone are both available as beautiful sets with matching Pelikan Edelstein ink, and the sets are an amazing value.
+We have them on sale while supplies last.

 When I saw the Moonstone pen on display in the store, I thought it was a little boring, but when I brought it home and took it outside in the sunlight, I discovered this pen's secret.
 Indoors, it looks grey and mysterious, but the sun reveals that it's actually full of brilliant sparkles!